 When a challenge fails to pass any of the above-mentioned scoring criteria checks, all program participants receive a full credit score for the sample.
 An explanation of which criterion failed is provided on participant results reports if a sample is not graded for a round.

 What should I do if I am unable to recover and culture a sample?

 A participant has approximately two weeks to report non-growth to the PAT Programs.
 Replacement samples can be purchased and sent overnight to the laboratory.
 In the event that a sample fails scoring acceptance criteria, as outlined above, the cost of the replacement samples will be returned to the organization.
 If the replacement sample does not grow, participants must check the no-growth option on the data submission page for the sample.

 If non-proficient, a laboratory may choose to participate in a retest round to attempt to regain proficient status.
 The retest results will replace the original results submitted by the laboratory and proficiency will be evaluated based upon the retest round pass/fail determination.
 Retest samples may also be used to expedite initial proficiency for a new program or when adding an analyte to an existing program.
 A retest sample order form is available on the PAT Programs website.

 What are the analytical methods required?

-The EMPAT program does not specify a specific analytical method.
-However, the culture program is based on culturable identification techniques and it is not recommended that participants rely entirely on the results of automated testing systems.
+The EMPAT Program does not specify an analytical method.
+However, the Culture Program is based on culturable identification techniques and it is not recommended that participants rely entirely on the results of automated testing systems.
 Many of these systems are still being developed and the databases used are incomplete and may produce erroneous results.
 Samples should be processed the same way as samples typically received by the laboratory.